getreu/tp-note/README.md

 filling these variables in predefined and customizable _Tera_-templates.
 _TP-Note's_ default templates are written in Markdown and can be easily adapted to any other markup language if needed.
-After creating a new note, _TP-Note_ launches the system file editor (or any other of your choice, e.g. _MarkText_ or _Typora_) and connects the default web browser to _Tp-Note_'s internal Markdown/RestructuredText renderer and web server.
+After creating a new note, _TP-Note_ launches the system's text editor and connects the default web browser to _Tp- Note_'s internal Markdown/RestructuredText renderer and web server.
 The viewer detects note file changes and updates the rendition accordingly.

 ![Screenshot](./assets/tpnote-screenshot.png)